History of the Afghan Armed Forces (2002–2021): Personnel

-The U.S. original targets as of April 2002 were ambitious, aiming to have 12,000 trained men ready by April 2003.
-A few months later it became obvious that such target was never going to be met and the training schedule was revised down to 9,000 men ready by November 2003.

-Among initial plans were 31 Kandaks, or battalions.
-At one point, 28 of 31 battalions were publicly declared as combat ready.
-Four regional corps headquarters were initially created, growing by 2019 to seven.

 US policy called for boosting the army's size to 134,000 soldiers by October 2010.
 By May 2010 the Afghan Army had accomplished this interim goal and was on track to reach its ultimate number of 171,000 by 2011.
 Actual numbers (as opposed to planned numbers) were around 164,000 in May 2011.
 This increase in Afghan troops allowed the US to begin withdrawing its forces in July 2011.

 Due to the strong Taliban insurgency and many other problems, the ANA steadily expanded.
 An increasing number of female soldiers joined.
 By early 2013, reports stated that there were 200,000 ANA troops.
 However, the Special Inspector General for Afghanistan Reconstruction (SIGAR) said in January 2013:

 Determining ANSF strength is fraught with challenges.
 US and coalition forces rely on the Afghan forces to report their own personnel strength numbers. ..[T]he Combined Security Transition Command-Afghanistan.. noted that.. there is "no viable method of validating [the ANA's] personnel numbers."

-It was reported in 2016 that the Afghan National Army had close to 1,000 officers with the rank of general, more than the number of generals in the United States Army.